A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: 3D SAR With Deep Learning

-Generally, to stasfied the need of CNNs' input, 3D-skeleton sequence data was transfromed from vector sequence to a pseudo-image.
-However, a pertinent representation with both the spatial and temporal infromation is usually not easy, thus many researchers encode the skeleton joints to multiple 2D pseude-images, and then feed them into CNN to learn useful features\cite{Ding2017Investigation,Xu2018Ensemble}.
-Wang\cite{Wang2016Action} proposed the Joint Trajectory Maps(JTM), which represents spatial configuration and dynamics of joint trajectories into three texture images through color encoding.
-However, this kind of method is a little complicated, and also lose important during the mapping procedure.
-To takle this shortcoming, Bo and Mingyi\cite{Bo2017Skeleton} using a translation-scale invariant image mapping strategy which firstly divide human skeleton joints in each frame into five main parts according to human physical structure, then those parts were mapped to 2D form.
-This method make the skeleton image consist of both temporal information and spatial information.
-Howerver, though the performance was improved, but there is no reason to take skeleton joints as isolated points, cause in the real world, intimate connection exists among our body, for example, when waing the hands, not only the joints directly within hand should be take into account, but also other parts such as shoulders and legs are considerable.
-Yanshan and Rongjie\cite{Yan2019Shape} proposed the shape-motion representaion from geometric algebra, according which addressed the importance of both joints and bones, which fully utilized the information provided by skeleton sequence.
-Similarly, \cite{Liu2017Enhanced} also use the enhanced skeleton visualization to represent the sekeleton data and Carlos and Jessica \cite{Caetano:AVSS:2019} also proposed a new representation named SkeleMotion based on motion information which encodes the temporal dynamics by by explicitly computing the magnitude and orientation values of the skeleton joints.
-Fig.\ref{fig:fig5} (a)shows the shape-motion representation proposed by \cite{Yan2019Shape} while Fig.\ref{fig:fig5} (b) illustrate the SkeleMotion representation.
-What's more, similarly to the SkeleMotion, \cite{Caetano:SIBGRAPI:2019} use the framwork of SkeleMotion but based on tree strueture and reference joints for a skeleton image representation.
+Typically, from the spatial-temporal modeling aspect, most of the CNN-based methods explored the representation of 3D skeleton sequences, Specifically, to accommodate the input requirements of CNNs, 3D-skeleton sequence data undergoes the transformation from a vector sequence to a pseudo-image format.
+However, achieving a suitable representation that effectively combines both spatial and temporal information can be challenging.
+Consequently, many researchers opt to encode skeleton joints into multiple 2D pseudo-images, which are subsequently fed into CNNs to facilitate the learning of informative features~\cite{ding2017investigation,xu2018ensemble}.
+Wang \emph{et al}.~\cite{Wang2016Action} proposed the Joint Trajectory Maps (JTM), which represent spatial configuration and dynamics of joint trajectories into three texture images through color encoding.
+However, this kind of method is a little complicated and also loses importance during the mapping procedure.
+To tackle this shortcoming, Li \emph{et al}.~\cite{Bo2017Skeleton} used a translation-scale invariant image mapping strategy which firstly divided human skeleton joints in each frame into five main parts according to the human physical structure, then those parts were mapped to 2D form.
+This method makes the skeleton image consist of both temporal information and spatial information.
+However, though the performance was improved, there is no reason to take skeleton joints as isolated points, cause in the real world, imitate connection exists among our body, for example, when waiting for the hands, not only the joints directly within the hand should be taken into account, but also other parts such as shoulders and legs are considerable.
+Li \emph{et al}.~\cite{li2019learning} proposed the shape-motion representation from geometric algebra, which addressed the importance of both joints and bones and fully utilized the information provided by the skeleton sequence.
+Similarly, \cite{liu2017enhanced} also use the enhanced skeleton visualization to represent the skeleton data, and Carlos \etal \cite{caetano2019skelemotion} also proposed a new representation named SkeleMotion based on motion information that encodes the temporal dynamics by explicitly computing the magnitude and orientation values of the skeleton joints.
+Figure~\ref{fig:fig5} (a) shows the shape-motion representation proposed by~\cite{li2019learning} while Figure~\ref{fig:fig5} (b) illustrate the SkeleMotion representation.
+What's more, similarly to SkeleMotion, \cite{caetano2019skeleton} uses the framework of SkeleMotion but is based on tree structure and reference joints for a skeleton image representation.